Nolan-C/Nolan-C/README.md

 <h1>Hello and welcome to my page!</h1>

-<p>Just getting started and got a lot to learn, but I'm looking forward to the journey.</p>
+Just getting started and got a lot to learn, but I'm looking forward to the journey.

 Here are some of the languages and tools I'm currently learning: